 The Router is now acting as an access point.
-To access the Router's Web-Based Advanced User Interface again, type the IP address you specified into your browser's navigation bar.
+To access the Router's advanced user interface again, type the IP address you specified into your browser's navigation bar.
 You can set the encryption settings, MAC address filtering, SSID, and channel normally.